BlessmanJay/alx-graphql-0x00/character/README.md

 - `character-id-2.graphql` → Query for character with ID 2
 - `character-id-3.graphql` → Query for character with ID 3
 - `character-id-4.graphql` → Query for character with ID 4
-- `episode-page-1.graphql` → Query for episodes on page 1
-- `characters-page-1.graphql` → Query for characters on page 1
-- `characters-page-2.graphql` → Query for characters on page 2
-- `characters-page-3.graphql` → Query for characters on page 3
-- `characters-page-4.graphql` → Query for characters on page 4

 ## Output Files